JocysCom/UMQF/MORA/analysis/enders-game/entities/graff-actions.md

 ### 1 Ender - recruitment/monitor removal

+Context: Graff authorized Ender's recruitment and the removal of his monitor, initiating his isolation and training.

 *Note: This covers the decision "Take him" and the removal of the monitor which causes pain but is a necessary step for his selection.*

 - ΔOS = -0.10 (Immediate pain, loss of protection, isolation, beginning of grueling training)